 Domaine Clape’s Côtes du Rhône is made from two tiny parcels totaling maybe three acres.
 One parcel is in Saint-Péray and the second parcel lies just outside of Cornas.

 Poured into a decanter about an hour prior to service.
 The 2017 Côtes du Rhônes pours, a deep, ruby/purple color with a magenta rim and a near opaque core; medium+ viscosity with significant staining of the tears.
 On the nose, the wine is developing with beautiful notes of ripe and tart fruit: brambles, fig, lavender, bacon fat, black pepper, dried green herbs, and some warm spices.
 On the palate, the wine is dry with medium tannin and medium+ acid.
 Confirming the notes from the nose.
 The finish is medium+.
 There is unmissable pedigree here.
 Certainly not your ordinary Côtes du Rhône.
 This is in a very lovely spot.
-Drink now through 2032. — 22 days ago
+Drink now through 2032. — a month ago

 Medium plus tannins, nice berry fruit on aroma and flavors with some chalkiness on the aftertaste. — 9 months ago